artemkaxboy/docker-opener/README.md

   netdata/netdata
 ```

-There is no need to find the whole command again, `opener upgrade` do the job
+There is no need to find the whole command again, `opener upgrade` do the job:

 ```shell
 $ opener upgrade netdata